-As a Read Trigger, a LOW-to-HIGH input transition, after configuration is complete, will initiate a Readback of configuration and storage element data by CCLK.
-This operation may be limited to a single request, or be inhibited altogether, by selecting the appropriate readback option when generating the bit stream.
+A Low-to-High input transition, after configuration is complete, acts as a Read Trigger and initiates a Readback of configuration and storage-element data clocked by CCLK.
+By selecting the appropriate Readback option when generating the bitstream, this operation may be limited to a single Readback, or be inhibited altogether.

 As Mode 1, this input and M0, M2 are sampled before the start of configuration to establish the configuration mode to be used.
-If Read back is to be used, a 5 k $\Omega$ resistor should be used to define mode level inputs.
+If Readback is never used, M1 can be tied directly to ground or $V{\rm CC}$ .
+If Readback is ever used, M1 must use a 5-k $\Omega$ resistor to ground or $V{\rm CC}$ , to accommodate the RDATA output.